scummvm/scummvm/doc/docportal/help/faq.rst

 1. Are your speakers on?
 Are your headphones properly connected?
 2. Try playing an audio clip from another source to see if you have sound in general.
 3. If you narrow it down to an issue with ScummVM, check the :doc:`audio settings <../settings/audio>`.
-ScummVM should fall back on an audio setting that works, but if it doesn't, you may need to change the settings yourself.
+ScummVM falls back on an audio setting that works, but if for some reason it doesn't, you might need to change the settings yourself.
 A safe bet is usually to set the **Preferred device** to **<default>** and allow ScummVM to choose for you.

 Help!
 There's no sound on my iPhone/iPad!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^